 I found that keeping Foster turned out to move around is very important.
 He has a run-in shed rather than a stall, and and access to pasture and exercise trails/tracks.

 Some folks use bute to relieve the pain of this condition.
-I have read that bute might inhibit collagen formation.
-As I also have read that bute could contribute to ulcer formation, I have chosen to avoid bute for pain relief for Foster.
+Note that bute may inhibit collagen formation, as well as contribute to ulcer formation, I have chosen to avoid bute for pain relief for Foster.

 “Older horses – 1/2 tsp twice a day